HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Part II - Game rules
 ====================
+The game rules have been derived mostly from the official iOS port by Id, which in turn is based on the *Wolfenstein 3-D Redux* port.
+The rules are effectively the same as for the original PC release, but the technical details might be different.

 Time is measured in *ticks* from now on.
-In the original implementation one tick was intended to last 1/70th of a second.
-The game was inteded to run at one ticks per frame or 70 frames per second.
+In the original implementation one tick was intended to last 1/70th of a second and the game was inteded to run at a rate of one ticks per frame or 70 frames per second.

 Mathematics
 -----------